Current Members

 Woman smiles in a laboratory setting Caroline Vieira Da Silva

 Caroline was born in Brazil and earned her B.S. in Molecular Biology from the University of Tampa in 2020.
-During her undergrad, she was granted the SURF and URI grants, in which she was studying exosomes from umbilical cord stem cells.
-She is currently pursuing her Ph.D. in the Molecular and Cell Biology Department with a concentration in Microbiology.
-She is pursuing her passion for extracellular vesicles and her thesis focuses on the characterization and identification of outer membrane vesicles and the surface layer protein as potential pathogenic factors of Aeromonas veronii strain HM21.
+As an undergraduate, she received both SURF and URI research grants, through which she investigated exosomes derived from umbilical cord stem cells.
+She is now a Ph.D. candidate in the Molecular and Cell Biology Department at UConn, concentrating in Microbiology.
+Continuing her passion for extracellular vesicle biology, her doctoral research focuses on characterizing bacterial extracellular vesicles and the role of a surface layer protein as a potential colonization factor in Aeromonas veronii strain Hv21.

 Undergraduate Students